| | | Goals 2000: Another Fed fiasco

 disabled.'
 How come?"
 (With such programs as Whole Language, Invented Spelling,

+the New New Math, and other academic insanities, that's how come.)
 The next goal was that by the year 2000, the high school graduation rate would

 be 90 percent.
 I asked: "But how is it to be achieved if so many children are academically